 What is a Separation Agreement?

 A separation agreement, also known as a marital settlement agreement, is a written document that addresses all issues of a divorce.
 The agreement should outline the agreed-upon terms of the separation in regards to these issues.
 However, note that a judge will review your separation agreement for approval before it becomes a ruling.
+The separation agreement will become part of the final judgment and divorce decree.

 How to Start a Marital Settlement Agreement